Havold/CS405-Image-Captioning/README.md

 4. Open your browser and go to `http://localhost:3000` to view the application.

 ## ⚠️ Important Notice
-- This project needs a Back-end to process the input image, to be able to run the BE, I suggest you check out my BE project here: https://github.com/Havold/CS406-Lab03-BE
+- This project needs a Backend to process the input image, to be able to run the BE, I suggest you check out my BE project here: https://github.com/Havold/CS406-Lab03-BE

 ## Tech Stack
 - **React**: Front-end framework for building user interfaces.